CloudQuery News

 Q: What if my sync fails?

-A: Make sure you have write permissions for your destination.
+A: Check the connection string is set correctly.
+Make sure you have write permissions for your destination.
 Run with

 A: It's based on real AWS resource structures, but sanitized and anonymized for the contest.
 All account IDs, resource names, and sensitive info have been changed.